-How do discovering mediators and moderators benefit organizations?
+How does this research benefit organizations?
 A steady bridge to increased performance can be built when we use findings like these together.
-Understanding how individual differences, social interactions and environmental conditions form the planks in our theoretical bridge is the only way to cross the ravine of poor performance.
+Understanding how individual differences, social interactions, and environmental conditions form the planks in our theoretical bridge.
+It is the only way to cross the ravine of poor performance.